 AUSTRALIAYesIDP required

-Pro tip: Always book full insurance (SCDW) through your rental company or a third-party like DiscoverCars — credit card coverage often has exclusions for France.
+Always book full insurance (SCDW) through your rental company or a third-party like DiscoverCars — credit card coverage often has exclusions for France.

 Toll System